-When the router is turned on, the Power LED turns amber for about 20 seconds and then turns white.
-If the LED does not turn white, the router has a problem.
+When the router is powered on, the Power LED lights amber for about 20 seconds and then lights white.
+If the LED does not turn white, the router is experiencing a problem.

 If the Power LED is still amber one minute after you turn on power to the router, do the following: